G-Node/nixpy/docs/source/image_data.rst

     :alt: many rois
     :width: 240

-The start positions and extents of the ROIs are stored in two separate *DataArrays*, these are each 2-D the first dimension represents the number of regions , the second defines the position/extent for each single dimension of the data (height, width, color channels).
+The start positions and extents of the ROIs are stored in two separate *DataArrays*, these are each 2-D, the first dimension represents the number of regions, the second defines the position/extent for each single dimension of the data (height, width, color channels).

 The *MultiTag* has a ``tagged_data`` method that is used to retrieve the data tagged by the *MultiTag*.